beyond-the-cloud-dev/soql-lib/README.md

 }
 ```

-4. Avoid methods where the only differences is list of fields, limit, order, etc.
+4. Avoid methods where the only difference is a list of fields, limit, order, etc.
-5. Selector framework should allows to controll FLS and sharing.
+5. Selector framework should allow controlling FLS and sharing.
 - If fflib_SObjectSelector is marked as `with sharing` it is applied to all methods.
-However there are some cases where some methods should be `without sharing`?
+However, there are some cases where some methods should be `without sharing`?
 What we can do?
 A new selector, but `without sharing`?
 Not good enough.
 6. Selector framework should be able to do dynamic binding without constructions as below:

 ```